Attendance, Illness, and Medical Absence

 There is no general faculty rule covering attendance at classes, laboratory periods, etc. This matter is left to the individual instructor, who may or may not view irregularities in attendance as serious enough to affect the student’s grade.
-The responsibility to follow the instructor’s policies is clearly the student’s.
+Students should follow the instructor’s attendance policies.

 Instructors are also encouraged to report students who are not attending using the online mid-term warning form, and submit a CARE report if they think a student is in need of additional support.
 Instructors can find the mid-term warning form in the Instructor Access tab in learn.rochester.edu.

 Students are urged to inform the College Center for Advising Services (CCAS) when they are:

 - Home for a significant length of time due to illness

 - Temporarily ill and confined to their residence hall

 - Called home due to a family emergency or death

 Instructors will be notified when appropriate or at the student’s request.
 Additionally, students are encouraged, when they are able, to contact their instructors directly to discuss their absence.

 The make-up work missed through absence is a matter left to the discretion of an instructor.
 Whether it will be permitted at all, or what penalty will be assigned, is up to the instructor.

 Students can also consult with an advisor in CCAS when they return to class after an absence to assist discuss their options upon returning from an illness/absence including: